steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Front End
 <span style="color:red">
-    The 'dotnet run' workflow runs as 'Production'!
+    The 'dotnet run' workflow runs using the first 'Project' configuration in Properties/launchSettings.json.
+     The ordering in launchSettings.json controls whether the configuraiton is 'Production' or 'Development'.
 </span><br><br>

 ##### FE UI